 In line with expectations, the RBA has held the cash rate at a record low of 0.1 of a percentage point.

-The decision to leave interest rates on hold has been largely expected by economists, with the RBA openly repeating on several occasions that rates will likely remain as they are until 2024 at the earliest.
+The decision to leave interest rates on hold came as no surprise to economists, with the RBA openly repeating on several occasions that rates will likely remain as they are until 2024 at the earliest.

 CreditorWatch chief economist Harley Dale said that any chatter about an early rise has been silenced, not only by continuing RBA rhetoric, but by the benign print for the March 2021 quarter consumer price index (CPI) issued last week.

 “The RBA mantra is intact — we won’t be seeing a rise in interest rates for a very long time,” Mr Dale said.

 “That said, history tells us the first increase in interest rates always occurs at a different point in time than early forecasts, but the need for conjecture is still a couple of years off.”

 Similarly, the head of investment strategy at AMP Capital, Shane Oliver, believes a rate hike is still a fair way off.

 “While the economy is recovering faster than expected, the RBA is still a long way away from seeing its stated requirements for a rate hike — being a tight jobs market, wages growth well above 3 per cent and actual inflation sustainably within the 2–3 per cent target range,” Dr Oliver said.

 But despite confidently predicting a long hold, Dr Oliver, like a number of other economists, does believe the RBA will opt to lift rates before its expectation for “2024 at the earliest”.